THEA-UT 341 | 4 units | Instructor: Victoria Hart

 THEA-UT 330 | 8 units - Advanced Professional Training | Instructor: Check Albert

-The deadline to submit your audition has been EXTENDED to Friday, May 18, 2018.
+A digital audition is required for this course.
 Please email email@example.com for instructions on how to submit your audition.

 Helpful Hints for a Summer Intensive Digital Audition:

 THEA-UT 210, Class #3162 | 4 units | Instructor: Mary McCann

 Founded by playwright David Mamet and actor William H. Macy in 1983, the Atlantic Acting School is dedicated to training in the Practical Aesthetics Technique.
 Outlined in the book A Practical Handbook for the Actor, Practical Aesthetics is both a philosophy of theatre and a technique of acting.
 The simple objective of the technique is to provide the student-actor with a set of clearly defined and repeatable acting principles and skills.
 We seek to demystify the process of acting with an approach that aims at objectivity, clarity, and practical habits.
 This intensive program offers an introduction to Practical Aesthetics through three main elements of the technique: Script Analysis, Performance Technique, and Moment Lab.
 In addition to these technique classes, students will receive training in Vocal Production.

 Atlantic Summer I is a half-day program worth 4 units.
 No audition/interview required.
 After registering at NYU, please call the Atlantic Acting School for orientation at (212) 691-5919, ext.1171.
 All students are required to read the book A Practical Handbook for the Actor before starting classes.

 THEA-UT 210, Class #3163 | 8 units | Instructor: Mary McCann